lbk2907/WhatsAppEnhancements/README.md

 * Go to the first unread message in the message list: Alt+U.
 * Read the chat subtitle: Alt+T.
 * Conversation info: Alt+I.
+* Read the Encryption Code when you are at the encryption tab in the conversation info: Alt+N.
 * Go to the typing message text field: Alt+E.
 * Add attachment: Control+Shift+A.
 * Add emoji: Control+Shift+E.